yousseffathy110/TwitterClone/README.md

-# TwitterClone
+# twitter-clone
-## this project is a Twitter clone using html, css and js .
-## it's a Pretty much similar version to the real one .
+## This project is a Twitter clone built using HTML and CSS.
+It aims to replicate the basic functionality and appearance of the Twitter social media platform.
+Users can view tweets, post their own tweets, and interact with tweets by liking and retweeting them.